raka-bakar88/jobms/README.md

-This is an Company review application that uses Distributed/Microservices architecture that provides a functionality to review a company based on a job.
-The containeraized versions of this applications is available in [my docker hub account ](https://hub.docker.com/u/rkabkr).
-It uses Docker and Kubernetes to create and maintain the Images, Pods etc.
+This is a Company Review application that leverages a Distributed/Microservices Architecture to allow users to review companies based on job experiences.
+The containerized  versions of this applications is available in [my docker hub account ](https://hub.docker.com/u/rkabkr).
+It employs Docker and Kubernetes for creating and managing images, pods, and other resources.

 Link to other Microservices repository:
 - [Reviewms](https://github.com/raka-bakar88/reviewms)